 This is the extension your agents use to log in and out of the queue.

-By placing a checkmark in the box, you are enabling reporting data that lets you view real-time caller/agent events and historical aggregated statistics at a cost of $14.95 per agent configured for queue.
+By placing a checkmark in the box, you are enabling reporting data that lets you view real-time caller/agent events and historical aggregated statistics at an additional cost of $5.00 per agent seat configured for queue.

 By placing a checkmark in the box, you are enabling call recording for all calls on your Enhanced Queue.
 Before enabling call recording on your queue, you must set up an account with one of the 3 supported SSPs.
 See the following articles for setup instructions:

 When you’ve created an account with a SSP, enter the credentials of that account in the Resources tab of your OnSIP account.
 Once that has been done, choose the name of the Storage Service (created in the Resources tab) here.